alinapodschun/pythonassignment/README.md

 ## Sources and further development

 The sources I used for my code(s) are included in the *sources.txt* file in this repository.
-There is also a file *additional_info.txt* explaining the reasoning behind my program, as well as giving suggestions for additional improvements or changes.
+There is also a file *additional_info.md* explaining the reasoning behind my program, as well as giving suggestions for additional improvements or changes.

+## License

+Click here for the license file.